equinor/ert/docs/rst/manual/keywords/index.rst

 .. _result_path:
 .. topic:: RESULT_PATH

-	The enkf application will print some simple tabulated results at each report step.
+	ERT will print some simple tabulated results at each report step.
 The RESULT_PATH keyword should point to a folder where the tabulated results are to be written.
-It can contain a %d specifier, which will be replaced with the report step by enkf.
+It can contain a %d specifier, which will be replaced with the report step.
 The default value for RESULT_PATH is "results/step_%d".

 	*Example:*